-As part of an innovative business corridor in the northern area of Tbilisi’s city centre, GRAFT developed a masterplan for the Didube Chughureti District that creates a scenic and dynamic landscape and a healthy work environment with a wide range of activities for visitors and residents.
-The development comprises a series of buildings that vary in scale and composition, reorganizing the site while meshing with the existing urban fabric.
+As part of an innovative business corridor in the northern area of Tbilisi’s city center, GRAFT developed a master plan for the Didube Chughureti District that creates a dynamic, scenic landscape and a healthy work environment featuring a wide range of activities for visitors and residents.
+The development comprises a series of buildings that vary in scale and composition, reorganizing the site while simultaneously meshing it with the existing urban fabric.

-The masterplan proposes large public squares that serve as meeting points, business centres and social hubs that together with the new railway museum and adjoining parks form a new cultural centre.
-GRAFT takes an integral approach to the design of the site and its buildings, allowing the landscape to transition into the buildings.
-The centre of the new urban situation is marked by the introduction of more densely placed vertical structures culminating in two innovative towers at the main junction.
-The two distinctive towers create a new urban gateway that marks the head offices of the Georgian Railway Company and defines the new urban landscape.
+The master plan proposes large public squares that serve as meeting points, business centers and social hubs that, together with the new railway museum and adjoining parks, form a new cultural center.
+GRAFT took an integral approach to the design of the site, allowing the landscape to transition into the buildings.
+The center of this new urban setting is marked by the introduction of more densely arranged vertical volumes, culminating in two innovative towers at the main junction.
+These two distinctive towers create a new architectural gateway that will serve as the head offices of the Georgian Railway Company and define a new urban landscape.

-The facades of the towers appear to divide like a railway junction.
-In one continuous motion, the facade translates from a horizontal roof that covers the railway museum and adjoining atrium into the vertical sun shades of the towers housing the Georgian Railway Company, fusing the two functions together into a single coherent building concept.
+The facades of the towers branch like a railway junction.
+In one continuous motion, they move from a horizontal roof covering the railway museum and the adjoining atrium into the vertical sunshades of the towers housing the Georgian Railway Company, fusing the two functions into a single coherent structural element.